-- And in the sequel, J gets a reputation for neuralizing people recklessly, mostly his partners.
+- In Men In Black II, J gets a reputation for neuralizing people recklessly, mostly his partners.
 He's had good reasons each time, though.
 Although from the looks of things in the first movie (specifically when they're in the morgue the first time), he learned it from K.

-- Averted in the third movie, where the neuralizer is used frequently on large portions of the public and not treated as ethically problematic.
+- Averted in Men in Black 3, where the neuralizer is used frequently on large portions of the public and not treated as ethically problematic.

 - X-Men: First Class threw this principle in the crapper by showing a much younger, less disciplined Xavier who had no problem using his powers on anyone whenever it was convenient for him.
 That being said, he did promise Raven that he wouldn't read her mind, and he did ask for Erik's permission before searching for the brightest corner of his friend's memory system.